-- 1. The Unit is responsible for keeping the academic records, including results of all students from the inception of the University. - 2.
-The Unit serves as the coordinating unit of data collection of students from time to time - 3.
-The issuance of transcripts on request from students. - 4.
-Verification of results as well as academic confidential reports of ex-students on request from employers and institutions. - 5.
+- i.
+The Unit is responsible for keeping the academic records, including results of all students from the inception of the University.
+It also issues result to students from time to time on request. - ii.
+The Unit serves as the coordinating unit of data collection of students from time to time - iii.
+Verification of results as well as academic confidential reports of exstudents on request from employers and institutions. - iv.
 At present, the issuance of academic gowns to students for matriculation, convocation, etc.